-The curriculum is taught through creative themes and discrete subjects using the Cornerstones Curriculum as a starting point.
+The curriculum is taught through creative themes and discrete subjects using Curriculum Maestro as a starting point.
 Creative themes are used to integrate learning from a range of subjects.
-Where necessary, and for certain knowledge and skills (e.g. basic literacy and mathematical skills, RE) learning is in discrete subjects.
+Where necessary, and for certain knowledge and skills (e.g. basic English and mathematical skills, RE) learning is in discrete subjects.